 Bri Murphy and Colleen DeVirgiliis of Transformation Yoga Project will share their experience working within the justice system in prisons, jails, detention centers and Reentry spaces.
 This workshop will include interactive lecture, group dialogue, experiential exercises and practice instruction.

 Special segments led by Oneika Mays, Director of Operations with Transformation Yoga Project and Liberation Yoga Project facilitator on privilege, language, inclusivity and loving-kindness meditation.

 - Developing self and cultural awareness within yoga service

-- What is unresolved trauma and how does this affect working with the body, mind spirit connection
+- What is unresolved trauma and how does yoga support the body, mind, spirit connection

-- Brief overview of the history of prison and incarceration
+- A brief overview of the history of mass incarceration

 - Best Practices for engagement and designing classes (asana, pranayama, and meditation) appropriate for trauma-sensitive yoga

 15 Yoga Alliance Continuing Education Credits are available upon completion of the training.

 If you pay a registration fee and later find you must change your plans, you can either transfer your fee to a later Training or ask for a refund.
 Our policy is to refund the amount less an administrative fee of $25.
 If you have to cancel within twenty-four (24) hours of Training or after Training has begun, we will refund one half of the total fee because our expenses accelerate dramatically.
 The more notice you provide, the more likely we can fill your spot.
 We appreciate your understanding.